 - 2.1.
 Increase county-wide youth diversion programs - A. Continue meeting with county and community-based partners to discuss the needs of each community - B. Review statistics regarding youth arrested/cited in areas not served by diversion programs and determine if those cases could have been diverted if a program existed - C. Explore ways to expand already established diversion programs to areas not served, if needed - 2.2.
-Early identification & connection to services for youth prior to involvement in criminal justice system - A. The Juvenile Justice Coordinating Council, as well as any other county or city workgroups, will work with all community partners to identify ways to identify youth prior to criminal justice involvement without net-widening - B. Develop and put in place practices to refer youth and families to supportive services once needs are identified - C. Develop generalized data-collection measures to evaluate the effectiveness of early identification and connection to services, and adjust practices as needed - 2.3.
-Provide/increase specialized urgent care for youth in psychiatric crisis - A. Explore the need for specialized urgent psychiatric care for youth with partners - B. Discuss with partners ways to improve, expand, streamline or better publicize existing psychiatric services for youth - 2.4.
+Early identification & connection to services for youth prior to involvement in criminal justice system - A. The Juvenile Justice Coordinating Council, as well as any other county or city workgroups, will work with all community partners to identify ways to identify youth prior to criminal justice involvement without net-widening - a.
+2021: Collaboration with county and city workgroups to share collected data - b.
+2022: Continued collaboration with county and city workgroups to share collected data - B. Develop and put in place practices to refer youth and families to supportive services once needs are identified - C. Develop generalized data-collection measures to evaluate the effectiveness of early identification and connection to services, and adjust practices as needed - 2.3.
+Provide/increase specialized urgent care for youth in psychiatric crisis - A. Explore the need for specialized urgent psychiatric care for youth with partners - a.
+2022: Discussions regarding the allocation of MHSA funds for the juvenile justice population, as well as how to meet their needs - B. Discuss with partners ways to improve, expand, streamline or better publicize existing psychiatric services for youth - a.
+2022: Discussions regarding the allocation of MHSA funds for the juvenile justice population, as well as how to meet their needs - 2.4.
 Explore independent evaluator contract to provide analysis and annual outcome measure report for all youth programs - A. Discuss with partners the current outcome measures requirement of youth programs - B. Determine if a need for a contracted independent evaluator exists - C. If need exists, develop data points and outcome measures to be analyzed and explore third-party independent evaluators for contracting purposes